Rigorous results concerning the Holstein--Hubbard model: Proof of Theorem

-In the previous sections, we consider the Hamiltonian in the $M$-subspace.
-Here we will study the Hamiltonian in the full space $\mathfrak{E} \otimes \mathfrak{P}$.
-In this case, we still define the Lang-Firsov transformation $\mathscr{U}$ and the hole-particle transformation $\mathscr{W}$ as before.
+In the previous sections, we considered the Hamiltonian in the $M$-subspace.
+Here, we will study the Hamiltonian in the full space $\mathfrak{E} \otimes \mathfrak{P}$.
+In this case, we can still define the Lang--Firsov transformation $\mathscr{U}$ and the hole-particle transformation $\mathscr{W}$ as before.
 Let us define $\mathbb{H}$ by